Describe what your company does in a few words

 What reporting do we expect?

 We aim for our monitoring and reporting to be proportionate and light touch.
 We typically ask organisations to let us know when they have produced an annual report and/or impact report and we will use this in place of a more formal written report.
-Occasionally we may ask to visit an organisation or for information for our own impact reporting.
+Occasionally, we may ask to visit an organisation or for additional information for our own impact reporting.